Stihl BR 350 - 436 CFM Gas Backpack Blower

 2-Mix Engine Technology

-Stihl's 2-Mix engine is a more eco-friendly and powerful approach to the traditional 2 stroke engine.
+Stihl's 2-Mix engine is a more eco-friendly and powerful approach to the traditional 2-stroke engine.
 It features what Stihl calls "stratified scavenging", which simply means that a layer of air is created between the combustion chamber and the crankcase.
 This action allows the engine to separate fresh fuel from the exhaust, which in turn minimizes the scavenging losses and eliminates the components of the mix that pose a health and environmental hazard (compliant with European Emissions Directive, Stage II).
-The 2-Mix engine offers a high torque over a wide speed range, a fuel consumption up to 20% lower than conventional 2-cycle engines, and fewer harmful emissions.
+The 2-Mix engine offers a high torque over a wide speed range, a fuel consumption up to 20% lower than conventional 2-stroke engines, and fewer harmful emissions.

 The bottom line